Denmynd History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The origins of the Denmynd name lie with England's ancient Anglo-Saxon culture.
 It comes from when the family lived in or near the valley.
 The surname is derived form the word den, which meant valley.
+It is generally thought that the name was Saxon in origin and meant "the man of the valley; a dweller in the vale."

 Early Origins of the Denmynd family